dougbutner/wavvys/README.md

 After a 15-week weekly run, Wavvys have been changed to monthly awards.

 ## Team
-The Wavvys a
+The Wavvys are hosted by [Douglas Butner](https://douglas.life) and edited with

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjAzNzU5MDk5LC01MTcxNDgwNjMsMjc1OD
+eyJoaXN0b3J5IjpbLTExOTM5NDUyMjIsLTUxNzE0ODA2MywyNz
-cyMzgzXX0=
+U4NzIzODNdfQ==
 -->